12. Matplotlib Overview#

 # fig, axes = plt.subplots(1, 2) ### same as above

-# Axes is an array of axes to plot on
+The axes created is an array of two axes to be plotted:

 axes